-What is it?
+What is Hepatitis C?

 About 75% of people infected with Hepatitis C go on to develop a chronic condition.
 It can take years for the patient to be aware that they are infected and for symptoms to appear.
 Many people are unaware they have a problem.
 By the time they become unwell and go to the doctor, considerable damage may have been done to the liver.
 This can be prevented if you are diagnosed early.
-It is thought up to 30% of people with chronic Hepatitis C will develop cirrhosis of the liver within 20 years.

 Did you know? …

-How can I get it?
+How can I catch it?